moataz985/Procrew-Challenge/README.md

-# ReactJS, Firebase, and Tailwind Website
+# ReactJS, Firebase, and Tailwind Food Delivery Website

-Welcome to the GitHub repository for a website built using ReactJS, Firebase, and Tailwind!
+Welcome to the GitHub repository for this website created by me as part of the technical challenge for ProCrew's interview

 # Getting Started